Architecture

 ├─ Build Sandbox kernel, initramfs, memory, vcpus, network, mounts

-│ ├─ Write onboarding flag /home/sandbox/.claude.json (skip login screen)
+│ ├─ Write onboarding flag Skip first-run login (e.g. /home/sandbox/.claude.json for claude)

 │ └─ Restore from snapshot If --snapshot or --auto-snapshot